Fleas & Ticks :

 With a flea’s ability to procreate rapidly, generating a house-wide problem, and Lyme Disease being a concern from the Deer Tick, all of us need to find effective ways to treat our dogs and cats as we enter the warm months of the Flea and Tick season.
-(Although you may not be aware of it, the Fall season is also a major flea problem time of year).
+(Although you may not be aware of it, Fall is also a problematic time of year for flea control).

-Spot-on Flea & Tick killers are the rage right now with veterinarians and most pet stores, especially with pet owner concerns about Lyme Disease.
+Spot-on Flea & Tick killers are all the rage right now with veterinarians and most pet stores, especially because of pet owner concerns about Lyme Disease.
 It is important to know the downside of their use, and what their toxicity can mean for your dog or cat.
 We will examine the 2 main spot-on remedies: Frontline and Advantage.

-Fipronil, the active ingredient in Frontline, is a suspected carcinogen (thyroid cancer), neurotoxin (nervous system damage), teratogen (reproductive damage), cause of skin problems, and organ damage (including altered thyroid hormones)*.
-Frontline is not approved for use in France.
-China is also banning Fipronil, due to toxicity to shellfish, and bees.
+Fipronil, the active ingredient in Frontline, is a neurotoxin (nervous system damage), teratogen (reproductive damage), and cause of skin problems and organ damage (including altered thyroid hormones)*, and is a suspectred Carcinogen.
+Fipronil is banned in the EU (Europe).
+China is also banning Fipronil as of 2016, due to its toxicity to shellfish and bees.

-Imidacloprid, the active ingredient in Advantage, has displayed evidence of thyroid lesions, organ damage, increased cholesterol levels in dogs, neurotoxin symptoms, and teratogenic (reproductive) complications*.
-It is also banned in France.
+Imidacloprid, the active ingredient in Advantage, has displayed evidence of contributing to thyroid lesions, organ damage, increased cholesterol levels in dogs, neurotoxic symptoms, and teratogenic complications*.
+It is banned in Italy and Germany.

 SENTRY® Natural Defense™ Natural Flea & Tick Squeeze-On kills and repels fleas, ticks and mosquitoes for up to four weeks, yet it’s safe for use around children and pets when used as directed, even in multiple pet households.
 Each carton contains three monthly applications that feature natural active ingredients such as peppermint oil, cinnamon oil, lemon grass oil and thyme oil.

-Kittens and Puppies under the age of 16 weeks should not have spot-ons of any kind used.
+Kittens and puppies under the age of 16 weeks should never use spot-ons of any kind.

 Ticks can be manually removed with a pair of tweezers.
 Be careful not to handle the tick with your hands, because Lyme Disease is skin permeable, and can result in your becoming infected.
 If so, wash your hands thoroughly after handling the tick.